fsi-hack4autism/scenario-1/README.md

 ## Backend APIs
 Azure Functions is exposing APIs for below.
 The APIs are a mix of .NET Core and Python.
 The Functions connect to CosmosDB on the backend and the database connection/key is stored as a secure application setting inside the function.
 The code can be found in the [backend directory](./Backend/API)

-GetButtonEventsForSession
+- GetButtonEventsForSession
-GetSessionsForPatient
+- GetSessionsForPatient
-GetButtonSemantics
+- GetButtonSemantics
-GetPatients
+- GetPatients
-SetSessionDetails
+- SetSessionDetails
-StartSession
+- StartSession
-EndSession
+- EndSession

+## Outline of flow
-Frontend UI makes an HTTPS request- > backend Azure function endpoint -> read/write data to CosmosDB
+- Frontend UI makes an HTTPS request- > backend Azure function endpoint -> read/write data to CosmosDB

 ## Next steps / TODO / Nice to haves